Reading time: 35 minutes

 For instance, if they wanted to run a get out vote campaign for only the democrats, how will they know whom to send it to?

-On the otherhand, Bloomberg’s campaign in 2020 not only asked for a pincode (for geographic segmentation), it also asked prospects if they would like to contribute more to the campaign!
+On the otherhand, Bloomberg’s campaign in 2020 not only asked for a pincode (for geographic list segmentation), it also asked prospects if they would like to contribute more to the campaign!

 That way, they could send volunteering requests to only those voters who send C. For the voters who choose A, they would send specific information about the candidate and so on.

-The takeaway from this example is that – while segmentation is important for nurturing your contacts, the foundation for setting it up happens during lead generation!
+The takeaway from this example is that – while list segmentation is important for nurturing your contacts, the foundation for setting it up happens during lead generation!

 Here are a few lead generation channels that can help you collect the information you need.

-Lead generation channels for segmentation
+Lead generation channels for list segmentation

 1. Chat-bots for data collection